Microservice Security: How to Proactively Protect Apps

 As you can see above, we’ve deployed Trend Micro Cloud One™ – Application Security within your application code for runtime application security to protect against common attacks like SQL injection and remote code execution.

 Application Security is one of 7 services that make up Trend Micro Cloud One™, our cloud-native platform.
-By leveraging Trend Micro Cloud One™ – Conformity and Application Security (all within the same dashboard), you can run 24/7 configuration cheques, which is critical considering how diversified teams can create other services and change configurations whenever, wherever.
-All configuration cheques are validated against the AWS/Azure Well-Architected Frameworks, PCI DSS, and many more.
-Bonus: you can customise your cheques according to your specific use cases.
+By leveraging Trend Micro Cloud One™ – Conformity and Application Security (all within the same dashboard), you can run 24/7 configuration checks, which is critical considering how diversified teams can create other services and change configurations whenever, wherever.
+All configuration checks are validated against the AWS/Azure Well-Architected Frameworks, PCI DSS, and many more.
+Bonus: you can customize your checks according to your specific use cases.

 By enabling monitoring and logging capabilities, Application Security provides enhanced visibility into suspicious behaviours, even at “report” mode.
 You can see the number of requests sent, time of process, source IP trust level, and more.

 Those security issues we mentioned earlier?
 Taken care of.
 You may be thinking: ok, great, now how can I do it?
 Let’s get into it.

 Here is the architecture we will be using to demonstrate how to protect AWS Lambda functions:

 Start by defining the APIs you need and the regions activating the security library.